Electric mobility, a key element in the decarbonisation of your company

 Please note: any application for government or non-government subsidies must comply with the “incentive effect”, subject to compliance with the subsidy conditions.
 To respect the “incentive effect”, no binding commitment (cost estimation signed; payed a deposit) can be made BEFORE having received the tentative settlement from the State or the electricity and natural gas supplier following an assistance request.

-o Aid granted to the vehicle owner; in the case of leasing, aid may be granted to the lessee if the owner waives the aid.
+The subsidy is granted to the owner of the vehicle; if the vehicle is leased, the subsidy can be granted to the holder if the owner waives the subsidy.

-o From 1 October 2024 the subsidy will amount to €6,000 without exceeding 50% of the initial price excluding VAT of the vehicle whose electrical energy consumption does not exceed 16kWh/100km, or €3,000 if it is between 16kWh/100km and 18kWh/100km for any vehicle kept for at least 3 years.
-By then, electric cars over 3 years old will be eligible for a €1,500 bonus.
+As of the 1st of October 2024 the subsidy amounts to €6,000 without exceeding 50% of the initial price excluding VAT of the vehicle whose electrical energy consumption does not exceed 16kWh/100km, or €3,000 if it is between 16kWh/100km and 18kWh/100km for any vehicle kept for at least 3 years.
+Since then, electric cars over 3 years old are also eligible for a €1,500 bonus.

 Temporary support system for zero-emission heavy-duty commercial vehicles in N2 and N3 categories, battery electric or hydrogen fuel cell.
 Each company is allowed one aid application per year, to be submitted prior to placing the order.
 The maximum amount of aid is calculated on the basis of eligible costs (difference between the cost of the non-electric equivalent and that of the electric vehicle) and can reach 60% for small, 50% for medium and 40% for large companies while not exceeding €300,000 in aid per group.